liy-che/youtube-video-duration/README.md

 | Mute / unmute              | M                                       |

 ## 🎉 Updates 🎉
+**1.0.6.2**
+- Keyboard hortcuts now work for all keyboard languages and layouts without the need to switch input source
+- Feedback questions upon uninstall are improved to capture more user insights

 **1.0.6**
 - Basic settings allow users to enable/disable the extension, use controller only, use keyword shortcuts only, or use both simultaneously (default)
 - **(User requested)** Timing information will persist if controller is selected in settings